 White Japanese eggplants are available mid to late summer.

-White Japanese eggplants are perfectly suited for grilling, sautéing, stir-frying and pickling.
+White Japanese eggplants are best suited for cooked applications such as grilling, sautéing, stir-frying, and pickling.
 Their sponge-like flesh readily absorbs accompanying flavors.
-Traditional preparations include stir-fries, curries, pizza and pasta toppings, stews and warm salads.
-Complimentary pairings include arugula, artichokes, chickpeas, cumin, summer squash, tomatoes, basil, fresh cheeses such as feta and chevre, citrus such as lemon and lime, peppers, oregano, seafood such as scallops and sea bass and roasted meats such lamb and pork.
-Eggplants have a short shelf life and are best if used two to three days after harvesting.
-Avoid refrigeration when storing as this can cause the fruit to deteriorate, rather, they should be kept in a cool dry place until ready to use.
+White Japanese eggplants can be sliced and used in stir-fries, curries, pizza and pasta toppings, stews and warm salads.
+Complimentary pairings include arugula, artichokes, chickpeas, cumin, summer squash, tomatoes, basil, fresh cheeses such as feta and chevre, citruses such as lemon and lime, peppers, oregano, seafood such as scallops and sea bass, and roasted meats such lamb and pork.
+White Japanese eggplants will keep up to three days when stored in a cool and dry place.
+Avoid refrigeration when storing as this can cause the fruit to deteriorate.

-The name eggplant evolved from English explorers who discovered the fruit in Asia; the specific variety they found resembled the shape of an egg.
-Many white eggplant varieties still resemble the shape of an egg today and others such as the White Japanese have since taken on a more lean and lengthy shape.
+The name eggplant evolved from English explorers who discovered the fruit in Asia.
+The specific variety they found resembled the shape of an egg and was ivory-white.
+Many white eggplant varieties still resemble the shape of an egg today, and others such as the White Japanese have since taken on a more lean and lengthy form to meet changing market demand.
+In modern times new varieties, like the White Japanese, were bred and evolved to offer improved flesh quality and reduced seed size, as seeds often lead to the bitterness that is associated with eggplant.

 Recipes that include White Japanese Eggplant.
 One is easiest, three is harder.